qtumproject/qtumbook/part2/erc20-token.md

 ![](./erc20-token/mint-result.jpg)

-You may now call `balanceOf` and `totalSupply` to check if the owner had received the minted tokens, and the supply and increased accordingly:
+You may now call `balanceOf` and `totalSupply` to check if the owner had received the minted tokens, and that the supply had increased accordingly:

 ![](./erc20-token/mint-balance-supply.jpg)